6 feet

 The Average Adult Male

-The average adult American man stands just under six feet tall about 5’9″ to be exact.
-However, in some countries like the Netherlands, the average male height reaches just over six feet.
+The average American adult man stands around 5 feet 9 inches, just slightly under six feet.
+In some countries, such as the Netherlands, the average male height reaches or exceeds six feet.

 2. A Standard Door